 Key factors to consider when purchasing a granite memorial include its grade, color and variety.

-As a lasting symbol of a lost life, the fundamental expectation of granite is that it is durable.
+As a lasting symbol of someone’s life, the fundamental expectation of granite is that it is durable.
 To help guarantee you a memorial that will endure for generations, the entire monument industry converted from softer rocks, like marble and slate, to granite, which does not naturally deteriorate even 1/1000th of an inch in a century.

 Despite its natural strength, not all granite provides the same reliability.

 Grade is the term used to signify the quality of a piece of granite.
-Granite quality may not be easily visible to the naked, untrained eye, but grade reflects a piece of granite’s:
+Granite quality may not be easily visible to the untrained eye, but grade reflects a piece of granite’s:

 Low commercial grade granite is prone to chipping, degradation and discoloration over time.
 Craftspeople will have difficulty engraving or etching low-grade granite, especially for fine details.
-The low density, flaws and inconsistencies in poor granite diminishes the material’s sharpness and pristine appearance when cut or polished.
+The low density, flaws and inconsistencies in poor granite diminish the material’s sharpness and pristine appearance when cut or polished.

 Ask your memorial provider about their granite grade or quality, or ask if they have a warranty.
-Providers that offer a warranty on their memorials back up their words with a commitment to you and confidence in their granite.
+Providers that offer a warranty on their headstones back up their words with a commitment to you and confidence in their granite.

 Granite is a combination of various minerals and rocks, which explains the different colors, textures and patterns available.
-The types vary by region and may be sourced from North America, Asia and Europe.

 More readily available colors, such as traditional grays seen in most cemeteries, are likely priced lower.
 Blue pearl or aurora red, however, are examples of more exquisite and rare granites that are priced higher due to their limited supply.
-Nearly any style you can imagine is available, it just depends on a memorial provider’s inventory, your timeline and, of course, your budget.
+Nearly any granite color you can imagine is available, it just depends on a memorial provider’s inventory, your timeline and, of course, your budget.

-The price for granite varieties is not stagnant, and can alter if an influx of a certain granite variety is introduced to the market.
+The price for granite varieties is not stagnant and can alter if an influx of a certain granite variety is introduced to the market.

 The other material option for consideration is bronze.
-If selected, bronze is typically mounted on a granite or cement base in accordance with cemetery rules and regulations.
+If selected, bronze is typically mounted on a granite or cement base, in accordance with cemetery rules and regulations.
 Bronze, like granite, is meant to last thousands of years with almost no degradation.
 Though bronze is not susceptible to rust, regular upkeep is recommended to prevent corrosion from altering its color.

 Because bronze is a metal, its price fluctuates with supply and demand.
-For example, something could cost $10,000 in 2010 and $20,000 in 2020, depending on the cost of the particular metal.
+For example, something could cost $1,000 in 2020 and $3,000 in 2030, depending on the cost of the particular metal.

 To view this guide as a PDF or to access a printable version for later viewing, click here.